Jlawnat/crypto-risk-analytics-forecast-system/README.md

 # crypto-risk-analytics
-Cryptocurrency volatility forecasting and risk analysis using ARMA-GARCH models in R
 # Cryptocurrency Risk Analytics Platform

 ## Project Overview

+Cryptocurrencies are among the most volatile financial assets in modern markets.
+Understanding their risk characteristics is essential for investors, portfolio managers, and financial institutions.

-This project investigates the volatility, persistence, and downside risk of major cryptocurrencies using financial econometric techniques in R.
+This project analyses the volatility dynamics and downside risk of five major cryptocurrencies using advanced financial econometric models.
+The study compares volatility persistence, asymmetric shock responses, and Value-at-Risk measures to identify which cryptocurrency exhibits the greatest market risk.
 The cryptocurrencies analysed are:

 - Bitcoin (BTC)